 I am a fan of purchased pizza dough, as it’s one of the things that I rarely plan for in advance.
-Sometimes I buy it at a pizza place (most are willing to sell you a couple of balls), often at a supermarket.
+Sometimes, I buy it at a pizza place (most are willing to sell you a couple of balls), but more often at a supermarket.
 There are also packaged refrigerated pizza doughs.
-They are usually not yeast based, so have more of a flatbread consistency, but they are super convenient.
+They are usually not yeast-based, so they have more of a flatbread consistency, but they are super convenient.
 You just roll it out right onto a rimmed baking sheet.

 What to Serve With Cheeseburger Pizza Pinwheels